 The following articles will assist consumers that aren’t knowledgeable of what a search engine optimization consultant or marketer does or what to expect from an SEO/webmaster or website promotion service.
 The original articles were written between 2000 and 2003.
-The page has been updated 3 times since the original posts were written with the last update in October 2018.
+The guide has been updated 3 times since the original posts were written with the previous update to the guide in October 2010/11 and the current guide in 2020.

 It’s our hope that by using this FAQ, we can illustrate the success of our member standards.
-To date only 6 members have been removed, 2 for “questionable business practices”; 3 for plagiarism, oddly only one was offshore and lastly TrafficPower who are mentioned in some docs.
+To date only 6 members have been removed, 2 for “questionable business practices”; 3 for plagiarism resulting in the decision to exclude India from the directory and lastly TrafficPower who are mentioned in some docs.

-How content is discovered is changing and will only increase the need for webmasters and marketers to change the way websites are promoted.
-Facebook has emerged as a major force; YouTube, a video search and Social sharing site, is the second most popular search site; blogging, including micro blogging (Twitter and similar Social Networks), have all changed the way content is published and shared/distributed.
+How content is discovered is changing and will only increase the need for webmasters and digital marketers to change the way websites are promoted.
+Facebook has emerged as a major force; YouTube is the second most popular search site; blogging, including micro blogging (Twitter and similar Social Networks), have all changed the way content is published and shared/distributed.

 All Below Written by Terry Van Horne, AKA Webmaster T, a founding member of SeoPros.org

 Search Engine Optimization required skills: outlines the skills required by a search engine optimization consultant.
 Useful in judging their suitability for a project.
 Since the last update to the guide the complexity of SERPs has accelerated the need for SEO’s to possess more technical/specialized skills.

 What you should expect from your search engine marketer: it is a given that top positions are expected.
-This FAQ informs you of what you should really expect in addition to top positions from a search engine marketer and why.
+This guide informs you of what you should really expect in addition to top positions from a search engine marketer and why.
+The update of this page provides information on what to expect based on budget and costs of different services/skills.

 Search engine optimization and Submission services to avoid: There are many services to avoid.
 We explain these services and why they are best avoided.
 This update reflects the affects of Penguin and the many quality updates.